ioi-foundation/dcrypt/docs/api/error/README.md

     Each variant includes a `context` field (`&'static str`) and, when the `std` feature is enabled, an optional `message` field (`String`) for more detailed error information.
 The `Error` enum implements `Debug`, `Clone`, `PartialEq`, `Eq`, `Display`, and `std::error::Error` (if `std` is enabled).

 2.  **`Result<T>` Type Alias (`types.rs`)**:
-    A standard alias for `core::result::Result<T, api::Error>`, used throughout the DCRYPT ecosystem for fallible operations.
+    A standard alias for `core::result::Result<T, api::Error>`, used throughout the dcrypt ecosystem for fallible operations.

 3.  **`ErrorRegistry` (`registry.rs`)**:
     *   `pub static ERROR_REGISTRY: ErrorRegistry`: A globally accessible static instance of the error registry.